Setting a great anchor using NLP, or a stimulus response isn’t always easy. Here are a few tips that may help you.

 10. Practice, a lot.

 And as always, rapport, rapport, rapport.
-Setting an anchor or doing any NLP technique works so much better if you have rapport.
+Doing any NLP technique works so much better if you have rapport.